 How should I use this medication?

 The recommended adult dose of rifabutin is 300 mg once daily with or without food.
-Those who have nausea, vomiting, or stomach upset with this dose may take it as 150 mg twice daily with food.
+The capsules should be swallowed whole with water.
+If you experience nausea, vomiting, or stomach upset with this dose it may be taken as 150 mg twice daily with food.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.